will-frankland/scheduler/README.md

 # Interview Scheduler

-This app was built using JS, node.js React, Storybook, Jest and Cypress.
+This app was built using JS, node.js React, Axios, Storybook, Jest and Cypress.
 It is a simple scheduling app that allows users to add, edit and delete interview appointments, the slots will update automatically on the side panel when these actions are performed.

 ## Setup